-Most investors are probably familiar with the S&P 500 Index, the go-to index for large-cap stocks.
+Most investors probably know about the S&P 500 Index, the go-to index for large-cap stocks.
+They may also be aware of the Dow Jones where they can find the Dow Jones Industrial Average.
 The S&P 500 Index contains 500 of the largest publicly-traded U.S. stocks by market capitalization, as well as other criteria.
+It could be the most well-known index for investors with an index fund watchlist.

-It is likely that investors are less familiar with the even broader Wilshire 5000 Index, which is a market-cap-weighted index of all equities that are actively traded in the United States.
-The sheer number of stocks contained within the Wilshire 5000 it a very useful tool to find investment ideas.
-Investors looking for high-quality stocks with strong brands, competitive advantages, and growth potential will likely find several attractive candidates in the Wilshire 5000.
+It is likely that investors know less about the broader Wilshire 5000 Index.
+This is a market-capitalization-weighted index of equities.
+It covers all equities that are actively traded in the United States on the American Stock Exchange.
+The number of stocks contained within the Wilshire 5000 make it a good tool to find investment ideas.
+Investors looking for high-quality stocks with growth potential should find several good candidates in the Wilshire 5000 total market index.
+It’s a good source for identifying market value.

 Wilshire 5000 Index Overview

-As its name suggests, the Wilshire 5000 Index holds thousands of stocks—but not necessarily 5,000.
-There were exactly 5,000 components when the index was created in 1974, by Wilshire Associates.
-As of 6/30/18, there were exactly 3,486 stocks in the index.
+The Wilshire 5000 Index holds thousands of stocks—but not 5,000 right now.
+There were 5,000 when the index was set up in 1974, by Wilshire Associates.
+As of 6/30/18, there were 3,486 stocks in the index.
 The mean market capitalization of the index is $8.5 billion.
-The goal of the index is to essentially track the performance of the entire U.S. stock market.
-This is why the Wilshire 5000 is sometimes referred to as the total market index.
+The goal of the index is to track the performance of the entire U.S. stock market including the New York Stock Exchange (NYSE).
+This is why the Wilshire 5000 is sometimes known as the total market index.

-The Wilshire 5000 is a highly diversified index, as is the S&P 500.
-The Wilshire 5000 has hundreds of stocks across all major market sectors.
-The sector classifications are as follows:
+The Wilshire 5000 is a diverse index, as is the S&P 500.
+The Wilshire 5000 has hundreds of stocks across all major market sectors covering the total stock market.
+People can invest via an ETF or mutual funds.
+The sectors for stocks are as follows:

 - Information Technology: 24% of holdings